 SBF is intensifying its efforts to provide the necessary support to Singapore-based companies to grow their business into overseas markets.
 Part of this initiative is to gather business feedback on cross-border trade and investment challenges that they are facing, with a view to promote their interests at various platforms both domestically and internationally.

-If your company has encountered/or is currently encountering any issues and challenges when conducting cross-border trade and/or investing into foreign markets, especially with the increasing trade tensions among countries, we encourage you to contact our FTAs & International Relations Department via the enquiry form.
+If your company has encountered/or is currently encountering any issues and challenges when conducting cross-border trade and/or investing into foreign markets, especially with the increasing trade tensions among countries, we encourage you to contact our International Policy and Engagement Department via the enquiry form.
 All information will be kept strictly private and confidential.

 Established in November 1995 by APEC economic leaders, ABAC is the private-sector arm of the Asia-Pacific Economic Cooperation (APEC) and comprises senior business leaders appointed by their respective Economic Leaders (heads of governments) to serve as its members.
 The main mandate of ABAC is to advise Leaders, ministers, and officials on issues of interest to business.
 ABAC typically presents its recommendations to leaders during ABAC's annual year-end dialogue with Leaders and advises APEC officials on business sector priorities and concerns.
 ABAC meets four times during the year to develop and refine these recommendations.

-The Singapore Business Federation (SBF) was appointed by the Ministry of Trade and Industry Singapore to perform the role of the national secretariat for ABAC Singapore and SBF CEO was appointed to represent the Singapore business community's interests on trade and investment issues.
+The Singapore Business Federation (SBF) was appointed by the Ministry of Trade and Industry Singapore to perform the role of the national secretariat for ABAC Singapore.

 Inaugurated in April 2003, the ASEAN-BAC is mandated by ASEAN leaders as the official ASEAN linkage to providing private sector feedback and guidance to boost ASEAN’s efforts on economic integration by identifying priority areas for consideration and making policy recommendations to the ASEAN leaders.